How to Prevent Bed Bugs While Traveling

 - During your stay, consider keeping your luggage or clothing in plastic bags.
 When you bring your luggage out, use the luggage stand, if one is provided, or use a table to put your luggage on.
 Don’t leave clothing on the floor or draped over a chair.

-- When you get home from vacation, wash and dry all your clothing on the hottest temperature.
+- When you get home from vacation, wash and dry all your clothing at the hottest temperature.
 This should kill bed bugs in all stages of development.

 The Importance of Bed Bug Prevention When Traveling